nathaniel-k-green/nathaniel-k-green.github.io/school_projects.md

 ---
 # School Projects

-Here are a list of school projects I have done.
+The majority of school projects I have done were from my software design III class.

 ----